 Due to its antibacterial, bleaching, and grease-busting cleaning powers, the duo can be used to effectively clean most household messes.
 It’s particularly effective on tough, protein-based messes, and is a great addition to your regular cleaning routine.

-Are your sheet pans brown and sticky even after you wash them in hot water?
+Are your sheet pans and cookie sheets brown and sticky even after you wash them in hot water?
 That’s grease starting to bake onto the surface.

-Rescue sheet pans by covering with a thick paste of baking soda and hydrogen peroxide.
+The most effective way to clean sheet pans is by covering them with a thick paste of baking soda and hydrogen peroxide.
 Let the mixture sit for 10 to 15 minutes.

 If it has started to dry out, spritz with a little peroxide to moisten.
-Scrub with a scrubby sponge.
+Scrub with a clean sponge.
 Rinse under hot running water, and dry.

 If your pans are completely covered, run them under hot water for a few minutes before applying the mixture.
-This will heat the greasy mess and help the mixture to penetrate and dissolve the grease.
+This will heat the cooked -on mess and help the mixture to penetrate and dissolve the grease.

 2. Brighten Dingy Grout with Hydrogen Peroxide and Baking Soda